 - Corticosteroids used to treat conditions such as asthma and chronic obstructive pulmonary disease (COPD).

 - Antidepressant medicines called SSRIs (selective serotonin reuptake inhibitors).
-They are associated with bone loss and also increase the risk of falling.
-1

 Other things that increase the risk for hip fracture include: